China Oct new bank loans dip to 22-mth low, more easing expected

 The central bank is expected to maintain its policy easing to support growth, but room for further action could be limited by worries about debt and housing risks, as surging food costs push up consumer inflation, analysts said.

+"The room for easing could be limited by factors including inflation, which could have some negative impact on the economy," Nie said.

+Data on Saturday showed China's producer prices fell the most in more than three years in October, while consumer inflation soared to the highest in nearly 8 years.

-To support growth, the PBOC has cut bank reserves seven times since early 2018 to spur lending - alongside modest lending rate cuts, while local governments have stepped up debt issuance to accelerate infrastructure spending.
+To support growth, the central bank has cut bank reserves seven times since early 2018 to spur lending - alongside modest lending rate cuts, while local governments have stepped up debt issuance to accelerate infrastructure spending.

 Last month, the central bank cut the interest rate on its medium-term lending facility (MLF) for the first time since early 2016.